 The biosolids facility was commissioned in October 2019 and has had a 93% runtime, exceeding our initial design expectations.
 During the planning phase, we projected that HRRSA would yield an annual net revenue of $30,000 per year after subtracting their debt service.
 However, that figure has been blown out of the water with a reported net revenue of more than $400,000 in 2020!
 Since commissioning, HRRSA’s Enhanced Biosolids and Reuse Project became a Gold Medal Winner for the 2020 Virginia Governor’s Environmental Excellence Awards and Top 2020 Project by Water & Wastes Digest.

 This award-winning project was a huge success for HRRSA, and it was a huge success for the teams that worked collaboratively to deliver it.
 But on a personal note, the project will always have a special in my heart because it was the first project I saw through from the very beginning, starting with the proposal and interview, to the planning and design phases, and finally to the end with construction and commissioning.
 This is the exact type of project I dreamed of supporting as a young engineer, just starting in the industry.
 If I’m lucky, it won’t be the last.

-If you want to know more about biosolids management and if this is the right fit for your facility, reach out to me at firstname.lastname@example.org.
+If you want to know more about biosolids management and if this is the right fit for your facility, contact us today.
 Our team is here to help.